GIST-NJU/CMR/README.md

     python extract_features.py # Extract features for RQ3.2
     RQs.ipynb
     ```
     Output: Extracted features are stored in `results/features/`.
-For answering RQs, table data is printed directly within the book, while figures are saved  in `figures/`
+For answering RQs, table data is printed directly within the jupyter notebook, while figures are saved  in `figures/`